 - Enhanced gaming support for HDR

-Although there are more features in Windows 11 that we have not mentioned, it is important to note that there are also some features in Windows 10 that have not been carried over to Windows 11.
-One notable feature is that you can no longer right-click the taskbar to bring up the context menu in order for you to show the desktop, launch the Task Manager, or other settings.
+Although there are more features in Windows 11 that we have not mentioned, it is essential to note that some elements in Windows 10 have not been carried over to Windows 11.
+One notable feature is that you can no longer right-click the taskbar to bring up the context menu to show the desktop, launch the Task Manager, or other settings.

 Installing the Windows 11 Insider Preview Build